-There are a number of personal hygiene issues which apply to all workers who are exposed to animals.
+There are a number of personal hygiene issues that apply to all workers who are exposed to animals.
 These include:

-- There should be no eating, drinking, smoking or applying of cosmetics in areas where animals are housed or used. - Laboratory coats, gowns or uniforms should be worn when working with animals, but should be removed before leaving the facility. - Careful hand washing should be done after handling of animals. - Certain infections are transmitted from animals to humans primarily by contaminating hands with animal feces or urine and then putting contaminated objects into the mouth.
+- no eating, drinking, handling of contacts or applying of cosmetics in areas where animals are housed or used. - Laboratory coats, gowns or uniforms should be worn when working with animals and should be removed before leaving the facility. - Careful hand washing should be done after handling of animals. - Certain infections are transmitted from animals to humans primarily by contaminating hands with animal feces or urine and then putting contaminated objects into the mouth.
 Examples of organisms utilizing this mode of transmission are Salmonella spp. and Cryptosporidium.
-Every precaution should be taken to avoid this mode of transmission by alertness and careful personal hygiene.
-Additional health problems are encountered when these organisms are carried home and children/infants are exposed.
+Every precaution should be taken to avoid this mode of transmission by alertness and careful personal hygiene, i.e., handwashing.

+Additional health problems can be encountered when these organisms are carried home and children/infants, or immunocompromised persons are exposed.